-WHEREAS, the Prince George's County Planning Board has reviewed Zoning Map Amendment A-9968-01, Willowbrook, requesting an increase of the number of dwelling units by 313 units, to increase the percentage of single-family attached dwelling units allowed, change the size and location of the dwelling units and revise the conditions and considerations of Basic Plan A-9968 in accordance with Subtitle 27 of the Prince George's County Code; and
+Purpose of Application Notice Dates This case was continued from the Planning Board hearing date of July 19, 2018 to September 20, 2018.
+Informational Mailing: 12/19/17 Amend the approved basic plan to increase the number of dwelling units by 313 units, to increase the percentage of Acceptance Mailing: 04/11/18 single-family attached dwelling units allowed, change the size and location of the dwelling units and revise the conditions and considerations of Basic Plan A-9968.
+Sign Posting Deadline: 06/19/18